mikecalvo/msse_seng_5199/week06/rest.md

 ```

 ---
-# Grails SOAP Support
-- Grails CXF plugin exposes services as SOAP/WSDL-based web services
-- Use only if you must

----
 # REST Not Just for APIs
 - Single Page commonly use REST within an app
 - UIs are plain HTML and JavaScript (no server rendering)